figranium/pipedream/components/figranium/README.md

 # Overview

-[Figranium](https://figranium.dev) is a self-hosted browser automation and web scraping platform.
+[Figranium](https://figranium.dev) is a browser automation and web scraping platform.
 With the Figranium API, you can build workflows that:

 - Trigger and manage automation tasks (scrape, agent, and headful modes)
 - Inspect execution history and results